AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. The Tizen player will download the installer from the local server.

+### Naming Tizen Player {#name-tizen}

+You can assign a user friendly device name to the Tizen player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
+This capability helps the customer see a user friendly name and allows an easy assignment of appropriate content.

+Follow the steps below to configure the name in Tizen player:

+1. Click the menu button on your remote.
+1. Navigate to **network** --> **Device Name**

 ### Configuring Updates on the Samsung Device {#config-updates}

 Follow the steps below on the Samsung device to complete the installation of the AEM Screens player on the device: